commercetools/commercetools-sync-java/docs/usage/PRODUCT_SYNC.md

 #### About SyncOptions
 `SyncOptions` is an object which provides a place for users to add certain configurations to customize the sync process.
-Here are configurations included :
+Available configurations:

 ##### 1. `errorCallback`
 A callback that is called whenever an error event occurs during the sync process.
-It contains the following information about the error-event:
+It contains the following context about the error-event:

 * sync exception
 * product draft from the source
-* product of the target project
+* product of the target project (only provided if an existing product could be found)
-* the update-actions, which failed
+* the update-actions, which failed (only provided if an existing product could be found)

 ##### Example
 ````java